-Traffic light cards: each child has a red, yellow, and green card.
-Red means they don't understand, yellow means it's not totally clear or they feel a little unsure about it, and green means they fully understand.
-Ask students to hold up the card that best shows how they feel about their learning.
+Traffic light cards: each child has a red, amber and green card.
+Red means they don't understand, amber means it's not totally clear or they feel a bit unsure about it, green means they fully understand.
+Ask students to hold up the card which best shows how they feel about their learning.

 Thumbs up: Children can use their thumbs to show their level of understanding.
-Immeans that students have a good understanding.
-Immeans that students are not confident.
+A means that students have a good understanding.
+C means that students are not confident.
 Holding their hand flat, facing down, and waggling it from side to side means they feel a bit insecure about it.

 It's important to emphasize that the students are not doing anything wrong if they don't understand something.
 In some instances, children might feel embarrassed to say they don't know something.
-Creating a culture in the classroom where children feel comfortable saying that they do not understand is critical for the success of Assessment for Learning.
+Creating a culture in the classroom where children feel comfortable saying that they do not understand is critical for the success of assessment for learning.